Archbishop orders Dublin gangland funerals to be toned down

 He appealed “to anyone who can provide information about this sickening underworld to have the courage and the decency to come forward in the interest of all.
 I appeal to civil and community leaders to show a united and uncompromising response.
 I urge people to approach the gardaí either directly or indirectly to provide any information which can help remove this malignance from our streets.”

-The Archbishop’s statement follows a spate of gangland murders in north Dublin in which men were murdered in recent weeks.
+The Archbishop’s statement follows a spate of gangland murders in north Dublin in recent weeks.
 Last Tuesday Hamid Sanambar (42) was shot dead in Dublin.

 He was closely associated with friends Seán Little (22) and Jordan Davis (22) shot dead the previous week as well as Zach Parker (23) who was shot dead in January.